Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 ~~~~

-The MCP server executes the network management operation in JSON format and returns the results (in JSON) to the MCP client, which forwards them to the LLM.
+The MCP server executes the network management operation in JSON format and returns the results to the MCP client, which forwards them to the LLM.
 The
 LLM parses the response, generates a natural-language summary, and sends it back to the client for final presentation to the user.
 See natural lanauge summary example as follows:

 ~~~~